Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

 ## Automatize the graph update - *on_change* function

-The 'on_change' function can automatically change the graph when another pipeline or scenario is selected.
+The `on_change` function can automatically change the graph when another pipeline or scenario is selected.

 ```python
 def on_change(state, var_name: str, var_value):